MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/get-started/upgrade-to-system-center-2016.md

 >Applies To: System Center 2016

 If you are already running System Center 2012 R2 you can upgrade your environment to System Center 2016 by following the procedures and guidance in this article.
 Microsoft only supports upgrading from System Center 2012 R2 from one of the supported update rollup installations listed in the supported upgrade paths sections.

-## Common steps
-You will follow  the same general steps for upgrading to System Center 2016 from System Center 2012 R2 for all System Center components.
-The general steps are:
-1. Uninstall the 2012 R2 version of the component with "retain database" option if appropriate.
-2. Upgrade the operating system to a version supported with System Center 2016.
-3. Install any other software required by the component (see list below).
-4. Install the new version of the component with the "Upgrade database" option if appropriate.

 > [!IMPORTANT]
 > Make sure you are upgrading to a supported platform by reviewing the [System Requirements topics](../system-requirements/system-requirements-for-system-center-technical-preview.md).